dibamtd/burst-computing-research/docs/05-microbenchmark-pair.md

 The goal of the **pair microbenchmark** is to validate **point-to-point communication** using the Burst Communication Middleware (BCM) when workers communicate **indirectly via a backend**.

-This benchmark goes one step beyond the hello-world example by:
+This benchmark goes one step beyond a hello-world example by:

-- using the official microbenchmark implementation
+- using the **official microbenchmark implementation** provided with BCM
-- measuring throughput and execution time
+- measuring **execution time and throughput**
-- validating group execution and synchronization semantics
+- validating **group execution and synchronization semantics**

 ---

 ## Execution Setup

 ### Environment

 - Linux (WSL / Ubuntu)
 - Rust toolchain
 - Docker Desktop
 - RabbitMQ backend

-RabbitMQ is used as the **remote communication backend**, simulating a setting where direct worker-to-worker sockets may not be available.
+RabbitMQ is used as the **remote communication backend**, simulating environments where direct worker-to-worker connections are not available (e.g., serverless or cloud settings).

 ---